redpanda-data/connect/README.md

 ![Benthos](icon.png "Benthos")

-Benthos is a service for piping large volumes of data from one source to another using file based persistence.
-It is a protection against service outages or back pressure further on the pipeline.
+Benthos is a stream buffer service for piping large volumes of data from one source to another using file based persistence.
+It is a protection against service outages or back pressure further on in the pipeline caused by surges.

 This is currently an experimental project and is not recommended for production systems.